-The members of the Audit Committee shall be elected by the Board and shall serve until their successors shall be duly elected and qualified or until their earlier resignation or removal.
-Audit Committee members may be removed by the Board at any time with or without cause.
-Unless a Chair is elected by the Board, the members of the Audit Committee may designate a Chair by majority vote of the full Audit Committee membership.
+The members of the Audit Committee shall be selected by the Board and shall serve until their successors shall be duly selected and qualified or until their earlier death, retirement, resignation or removal.
+The Board shall have the power, at any time, to change the membership of the Audit Committee and to fill vacancies on it, subject to such new member(s) satisfying the independence, experience and financial expertise requirements referred to in this Charter.
+The Board shall designate one (1) member of the Audit Committee to be Chairman of the committee.